phpmentoring/webapp/README.md

 #### Running Without Vagrant

 If you want to help out and cannot download or run Vagrant, you can run the application locally using PHP's built in dev server.
-You will need the following packages:
+You will need the following PHP extensions:

 * php-curl
 * php-intl

+Steps:

 1. Clone this repo.
 2. Add the following entry to your hosts file.
 On unix-like systems, its usually found at `/etc/hosts`: